lambdamikel/LambdaSpeak-FS/README.md

 The serial mode uses a ring buffer for buffering incoming serial messages (bytes received over RX) - the receive buffer.
-This buffer can hold **256 bytes.** The buffer pointer starts again at 0 if it overflows.
+This buffer can hold **256 bytes.** If it is full, it stops receiving, so incoming bytes might get lost if the are not retrieved from the buffer in a timely manner.
 Two pointers are used: a read cursor, and an input / fill pointer.
 Both start at 0.
 If the read cursor is smaller than the input pointer, then a byte is available.
 Bytes can be read from the buffer until the pointers are